Analiadlt/Analiadlt/README.md

 I love mathematical logic and I'm good at problem solving.
-I like to be organizated, I'm responsible and committed to others. 💻 Teamwork is my ideal: "NOBODY knows EVERYTHING and EVERYBODY knows SOMETHING important."
+I like to be organizated, I'm responsible and committed to others. 💻 Teamwork is my ideal: "Each one has something important to contribute and improve."